top of page

 Special Education Paraprofessional at Oak Hill Middle School

-Ms. Heath was nominated by Dr. Gerard Lary, Assistant Principal at Oak Hill Middle School Dr. Lary had the following to say, “At Oak Hill Middle School, we are incredibly fortunate to have Ms. Heath, an 8th-grade PEC Paraprofessional, as part of our team.
+Ms. Heath was nominated by Dr. Gerard Lary, Assistant Principal at Oak Hill Middle School.
+Dr. Lary had the following to say, “At Oak Hill Middle School, we are incredibly fortunate to have Ms. Heath, an 8th-grade PEC Paraprofessional, as part of our team.
 Her ever-present smile and contagious positivity brighten the hallways and classrooms alike.

 Ms. Heath exemplifies dedication and adaptability.
 One of the many things that set her apart is her proactive approach to teaching.
 She takes detailed notes during the first class she co-teaches to better assist struggling students in subsequent sessions.
 This thoughtful strategy ensures that every student gets the support they need to succeed.
-Among her many responsibilities, Ms. Heath seems to particularly enjoy supporting students in their online speech classes.
+Among her many responsibilities, Ms. Heath particularly enjoys supporting students in their online speech classes.
 Whether it’s ensuring they’re in the media center, logged on, or fully engaged, her presence makes a difference in their learning experience.

 Ms. Heath, thank you for being a model of excellence!